onionpancakes/chassis/README.md

 ;; "<div>foo</div>"
 ```

+## Attributes

 Maps in the second position are treated as attributes.
-Use global keywords to name attribute keys.
+Use **global keywords** to name attribute keys.

 ```clojure
 (c/html [:div {:id "my-id"} "foo"])